kwame1222/Custom-Internet/README.md

+# CUSTOM FREEDOM INTERNET TOOL (CFIT - Custom-Internet)
+free-internet tool.
+For all.
-# SSH-over-WebSocket with SOCKS Proxy (Supports payloads & SNI fronting)
+## SSH-over-WebSocket with SOCKS Proxy (Supports payloads & SNI fronting)

 This project demonstrates tunneling SSH through a WebSocket “proxy” endpoint, then exposing a local SOCKS4/5 proxy.
 Applications can connect to `127.0.0.1:1080` (by default), and all traffic is forwarded over SSH via a remote WebSocket gateway.
 It now supports three tunnel modes (direct, HTTP payload, and SNI domain fronting) for maximum flexibility.